Affirm/affirm-merchant-sdk-android/README.md

     }
     ```

-    - if set to `false`, it will return `token` from `CheckoutCallbacks`.
-And you should override onActivityResult, then call the `handleCheckoutData` method
+    - if `false`, it will return `token` from `CheckoutCallbacks`.
+Be sure to override onActivityResult, then call the `handleCheckoutData` method.
+Please check out the example project for more information.
     ```java
     @Override
     protected void onActivityResult(int requestCode, int resultCode, @Nullable Intent data) {